grafana/grafana-plugin-examples/examples/app-with-on-behalf-of-auth/README.md

 This plugin is an example of how to integrate OAuth2 authentication into a Grafana plugin.

-**Note:** This plugin requires Grafana 10.3 or later
+**Note:** This plugin requires Grafana 10.3 or later version.

-## How to use
+## How to use this sample

-This app allows you to do requests to the Grafana API as the plugin or on behalf of a user (by specifying the user ID).
-The plugin will then use the access token to do requests to the Grafana API.
+This app allows you to make requests to the Grafana API as the plugin or on behalf of a user by specifying the user ID.
+The plugin will then use the access token to make requests to the Grafana API.

 ![screenshot](./src/img/screenshot-showcase.png)

 ## Grafana configuration

-This is an experimental feature, the `externalServiceAuth` feature toggle must be enabled.
+Because this is an experimental feature, the `externalServiceAuth` feature toggle must be enabled.

 Additionally, Grafana needs `auth.extended_jwt` to be enabled and configured.
 Set your audience and issuer to your base URL.
 Example: